Shukre-Sahil/Library-Management-System/README.md

 The procedure should first check if the book is available (status = 'yes').
 If the book is available, it should be issued, and the status in the books table should be updated to 'no'.
 If the book is not available (status = 'no'), the procedure should return an error message indicating that the book is currently not available.

-**Task 20: Create Table As Select (CTAS)**
-Objective: Create a CTAS (Create Table As Select) query to identify overdue books and calculate fines.

-Description: Write a CTAS query to create a new table that lists each member and the books they have issued but not returned within 30 days.
-The table should include:
-    The number of overdue books.
-    The total fines, with each day's fine calculated at $0.50.
-    The number of books issued by each member.
-    The resulting table should show:
-    Member ID
-    Number of overdue books
-    Total fines

 ## Reports